2025-26 Student Handbook & Calendar

 Return to Top of Page

 All vehicles parked on APSU’s campus must be registered in the APSU parking portal.
-This includes both those who are affiliated with university (student, faculty, staff) and those who are not affiliated (visitors).
+This includes both those who are affiliated with university (students, faculty, staff) and those who are not affiliated (visitors).
 APSU uses License Plate Recognition to identify vehicles parked on campus.
 The cost of student parking is included in the student access fees.

-You may access the parking portal here
+You may access the parking portal here.

 Resident students park in their assigned lot, and commuter students must park in commuter parking lots.